loic425/pole-position-on-the-grid/pages/06_grid_component.md

 <!--
 *Loïc*

-@= "at equals" signals that we use Expression Language syntax
+@= "at equals" signals that we use Expression Language syntax.

 _context is the native Twig associative array that contains all the variables available in the current template.
+So, this _context variable is not specific to the Twig hooks package.
 -->

 ---